 [Advance Hack 8] Create Product Groups on LinkedIn

 Apart from having a LinkedIn company page, it’s also important to create product groups.
-Product groups are groups created around a specific product where customers of the product can engage with each other.
-This will help you segment your audience on the basis of their product interest and as a result, find better ways to engage with them.
+LinkedIn features like product groups are efficient.
+These are groups created around a specific product where customers of the product can engage with each other.
+This will help you segment your audience on the basis of their product interest and, as a result, find better ways to engage with them.

 Such LinkedIn groups not only provide a common forum for all your customers to discuss the product but also help your marketing efforts in the following ways: